Sarif001-Coder/Pokemon-Game/README.md

 # Pokémon Game

-A simple **Pokémon battle game** built using Python that fetches real Pokémon data using an API and simulates turn-based battles.
-This project is mainly for learning purposes and to understand API integration, game logic, and basic Python structuring.
+A simple **Pokémon battle game** built using Python that fetches real Pokémon data using an API.
+This project is mainly for learning purposes and to understand API integration, and basic Python structuring.

 ---

-## 🎮 Features
+## Features

 - Fetches real Pokémon data from an API
 - Shows stats